geosolutions-it/MapStore2/docs/user-guide/catalog.md

 <img src="../img/catalog/metadata.jpg" class="ms-docimage"  style="max-width:500px;" />

 Enabling the *Show metadata template* option appears a text editor through witch it is possible to insert the custom metadata information for that service.
-In order to dynamically call each layer's metadata value the user can insert the desired properties name with the format `${property_name}`:
+In order to dynamically parse each layer's metadata value the user can insert the desired properties name with the format `${property_name}`:

 <img src="../img/catalog/metadata-tooltip.jpg" class="ms-docimage" style="max-width:500px;"/>

-In this case it is possible to add a text like the following, in order to call several layers properties:
+In this case it is possible to add a text like the following, in order to present desired metadata properties:

 ```
 title: ${title}